Individual Therapy

 2. Mindfulness-Based Techniques: Mindfulness encourages present-moment awareness, using exercises to manage stress and improve thought patterns.
 Mindfulness is not usually a primary focus of treatment but rather a way to boost you and make other treatments, including CBT, more effective and powerful.

-3. Psychodynamic Therapy: This form of individual therapy explores unconscious thoughts and past experiences to understand present behavior and feelings.
+3. Psychodynamic Approaches: This form of individual therapy explores unconscious thoughts and past experiences to understand present behavior and feelings.
 Psychodynamic individual psychotherapy often takes a little longer than other approaches, but the results can be deep and meaningful, with significant present-day positive effects.

-5. Existential Therapy: This is for clients experiencing a general malaise and lack of contentment, even when things go reasonably well.
+5. Existential Treatment: This is for clients experiencing a general malaise and lack of contentment, even when things go reasonably well.
 Existential therapy helps clients explore the meaning and purpose of life and confront existential challenges.

-6. Narrative Therapy: I also frequently borrow from this type of treatment.
+6. Narrative Treatment: I also frequently borrow from this type of treatment.
 It focuses on the stories we construct about our lives and how they shape our identities.
 Through therapy, clients learn how to challenge and change narratives that are not hopeful and optimistic and then how to pursue more positive paths.

-Individual Therapy FAQ
+Individual Psychotherapy FAQ

-What individual therapy techniques will you use?
+What individual psychotherapy techniques will you use?

-My therapy practice is integrative, meaning that I am trained in a variety of techniques and approaches that can help.
+My practice is integrative, meaning that I am trained in a variety of techniques and approaches that can help.
 When we meet and I learn more about what you are looking for, I can go over the possible combinations of individual therapy approaches, and we can choose what will work best together.

 How long will individual psychotherapy take?